 - Exploration of early solutions, including ideation and evaluation

-- Explore: Research and analyze impacts to the user experience, including safety, scope, feasibility, and unresolved user needs.
+- Explore: Research and analyze impacts to the user experience, including safety, scope, feasibility and unresolved user needs.

-- Evaluate: Present concepts, as sketches or prototypes, to prospective users and stakeholders to collect impressions and recommendations.
+- Evaluate: Present concepts, such as sketches or prototypes, to prospective users and stakeholders to collect impressions and recommendations.

 - Converge: Select and refine the most promising concept(s) as a starting point for focused product development or broader product strategy.

-We worked with parents of infants to determine the desirable characteristics of an infant-sized nebulizer.
+Working with parents of infants to determine the desirable characteristics of an infant-sized nebulizer.

-We conducted observations and interviews of EMTs and paramedics to determine the desirable features of a patient monitor/defibrillator.
+Conducting observations and interviews of EMTs and paramedics to determine the desirable features of a patient monitor/defibrillator.

-We conducted observations and interviews of clinicians and patients in dialysis clinics to help shape a vision for home dialysis solutions.
+Conducting observations and interviews of clinicians and patients in dialysis clinics to help shape a vision for home dialysis solutions.